 Inserting and Sizing an Image

-Below is an example of how an image is commonly inserted into a page:
+Below is an example of how an image is commonly inserted into a page using the HTML

 It is recommended to specify the image’s width and height using the percent of the current screen size to best support both smaller mobile devices as well larger workstations.
 The below image would take up the top half of any screen, regardless of its size:

 However, this may lead to stretched images on wider screens, so setting a maximum width may be preferred: